Baraahalfasly/LearnPython/README.md

-3- This is my Third code python.
+3- This is my Third python code.

 a= [10]
 E = 0